sketchplugins/plugin-directory/README.md

 - [Unlock All Layers & Unlock Hover](https://github.com/truthlabs/sketch-unlock-all-layers), by Truth Labs: Unlock all layers on the current artboard using ⌘⌥L
 - [CSS Sprite Mixin](https://github.com/littlebusters/sketch-css-sprite-mixin), by littlebusters: Copy mixin code for SCSS, Less and Stylus to clipboard in Sketch 3.
 - [WordCloud](https://github.com/ediathome/WordCloud), by Martin Kolb: Create basic word clouds and tag clouds.
-- [Sketch Hback Plugin](https://github.com/yusukekokubo/sketch-hback-plugin), by Yusuke Kokubo: A Sketch Plugin for history back and forward.
-- [Remove Fills and Borders](https://github.com/sebj/remove-fills-and-borders), by Seb Jachec: Remove a layer's fills and borders in Sketch.
-- [Ace Jump](https://github.com/turbobabr/sketch-ace-jump), by Andrey Shakhmin: Quickly focus on various inspector's fields like font size, font weight and text/fill color using shortcuts.
-- [Sketchplugin Align Artboards](https://github.com/doubco/sketchplugin-align-artboards), by Doub.co: Easily aligns all artboards vertical or horizontal by name.
-Uses the same convention as 'Sketch export folder structure 'parent/child'.